Saker233/Automotive_Android/Embedded_Linux/Yocto_Project/Task_4_Creating_RPI_Image_And_Ping_Task_GPIO/README.md

-So we are making it use http instead
+So we are making it use http instead, Run these commands before running the bitbake or after the bitbake terminated for errors

 ```
 git config --global url."https://github.com/".insteadOf git@github.com: